ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 which allows some control over how much energy is consumed by jobs.

 !!! important
-    The default CPU frequency on ARCHER2 compute nodes for jobs launched using `srun` is currently set to 2.0 GHz.
-Information below describes how to control the CPU frequency using Slurm.
+    The default CPU frequency cap on ARCHER2 compute nodes for jobs launched using `srun` is currently set to 2.0 GHz.
+Information below describes how to control the CPU frequency cap using Slurm.

 ## Monitoring energy use